Here are some common questions related to attending and presenting at MUPC 2014.

 What do I need to know about conference etiquette?

 Students attend (and present at) conferences to learn from the various presenters so do not interfere with their opportunity to learn by creating distractions.
-When attending an oral presentation session, please turn off your cell phone, pager, iPad, etc., and give your full attention to the speaker.
-Please do not enter or exit from an oral presentation room while a presentation is in progress; wait for the applause at the end before entering or exiting.
-Presenters at poster sessions and oral presentations appreciate questions, especially encouraging and thoughtful questions.
+When attending a paper presentation session, please turn off your cell phone, pager, iPad, etc., and give your full attention to the speaker.
+Please do not enter or exit from a paper presentation room while a presentation is in progress; wait for the applause at the end before entering or exiting.
+Presenters at poster sessions and paper presentations appreciate questions, especially encouraging and thoughtful questions.
 Any criticisms or concerns you have about someone's research can be phrased in a respectful and supportive manner.
 If you found someone's research interesting or if you were impressed by a poster or presentation, tell that person so!
 Ask to share/swap emails or to like them on Facebook to expand your professional network.

 What do I need to know about dress and etiquette if I am attending the conference virtually?